How can I start sleeping better during my pregnancy?

 I have a lot of discharge during pregnancy.
 Is that normal?

 Yes, it is normal.
-Discharge during pregnancy is due to an increase of blood flow to your pelvic area and pregnancy hormones.
-If your discharge is painful, burning, itching, has an odor or is very watery – it could be an infection, or your water may have broken.
+Discharge during pregnancy is due to an increase in blood flow to your pelvic area and pregnancy hormones.
+If your discharge is painful, burning, itching, has an odor, or is very watery – it could be an infection, or your water may have broken.
 In this situation, it is best to call Dr. Hill right away.
 Also, if you are bleeding or spotting during pregnancy, it is best to contact Dr. Hill immediately.

 Is it normal to have bad gas and indigestion during pregnancy?

 Yes.
 Pregnancy hormones cause changes that affect your gastrointestinal system.
 Nausea (morning sickness) and bloating occur in 85% of women early on during pregnancy.
 Acid reflux and indigestion can occur later in pregnancy.

 Will I have a bowel movement during my baby delivery?